Descanonge/tomate/doc/source/coord.rst

 :class:`CoordScan<data_loader.coord_scan.CoordScan>`, which has additional functionnalities for scanning coordinate values.
 The CoordScan class dynamically inherits from any subclass of Coord.
-This demands the derived Coord has the same arguments for its creation.
+This demands that the class derived from Coord has the same arguments for its creation.

 More info on :doc:`scanning<scanning>`.